The Tea Horse Road 茶马古道 into Tibet has become a romantic moniker for Yunnan, but economically more important were the old salt roads.

 Salt is one of the most important commodities to sustain life - and since in Yunnan is was rare, its control by the government was an effective measure to extract tax revenue even from people who were otherwise outside the reach of government.

-In Yunnan, far from the sea, there are only a few places where salt could be produced:
+In Yunnan, far from the sea, there are only a few places where salt was produced:

-In Yunlong, salt was found in a number of places along the Bijiang River 碧江, the word Bi meaning salt in the local Bai language.
-Nuodeng 诺邓, nestled in the mountains not far from the modern county town, was one of them.
+In Yunlong county, so many brine wells were found along the river that the river was called Salt River or Bijiang River 碧江, the word Bi meaning salt in the local Bai language.
+Nuodeng 诺邓, nestled in the mountains not far from the modern county town, was one of those places where brine was boiled to extract salt.
 Nuodeng continued to produce salt until the 1990s, only to resume the salt production when tourism began to take off.

-Nuodeng's salt was to a not small part traded towards modern day Dehong, with Tengchong the most important trading place.
-Salt was either carried on horses or, particularly when it was smuggled out, on people's backs.
+Nuodeng's salt was mostly traded towards modern day Dehong and upper Burma, with Tengchong the most important trading place.
+Salt was either carried on horses or, when it was smuggled out, on people's backs.
 While modern motor roads largely follow the river valleys, the old horse and mule paths went more or less straight across the mountains, the main aim to avoid time spent in the river valleys and to shorten the road as much as possible.

 Zhu Xia's article about salt smuggling gives the route from Nuodeng to Tengchong as these stages: 天池 (a mountain lake west of Yunlong) —灰窑 (?)—西菁 (a valley west of Jiuzhou)—曹间 (modern Caojian) —董三弯—栗柴坝—满阴—烂泥坝—田家坝—桥头 (bridge over the Longchuan river) —腾冲 (modern day Tengchong).

-From Nuodeng, the old road went up to Tianchi 天池, an high altitude lake and modern day nature reserve, and down again towards the Mekong.
+From Nuodeng, the old trail went up to Tianchi 天池, a high altitude lake and modern day nature reserve, and down again towards the Mekong.
 The Mekong was not easy to cross, during the second world war a road crossing was built, called Gongguo Bridge 功果桥, which gave its name to the administrative center north of it when the old location was flooded for a hydro power station.
+But the most likely crossing was a bit further north of Jiuzhou 旧州, where an old pavilion by the river still reminds of a bridge that once existed there.